makors/mirror/README.md

          #    replace: "*"
          #    with: "this_text_will_replace_everything"
          #    where: "everywhere"
+      # Filter allows you to only mirror messages that contain or do not contain specific keywords.
+      filter:
+         # "whitelist": only mirror messages that contain at least one of the keywords.
+         # "blacklist": only mirror messages that do not contain any of the keywords.
+         # "none": do not filter messages.
+         type: "none"
+         keywords:
+            - "insert_keyword_here"
+         # The where option is used to specify where the filter should be applied.
+         # The available options are: message, post_tag.
+         where: "message"
    # You can create as many mirrors as you want, so that different
    # channels can be mirrored to different webhooks.
 For example:
    # 2: